-Generally, billings for due process services shall be certified by the attorney (and the vendor when the vendor is billing JAC directly).
+Generally, billings for due process services shall be certified by the attorney and the vendor.
 Certification is provided on the applicable JAC Invoices available on the JAC website.
 Additionally, corresponding instructions are also available on the JAC website.

 The attorney cannot execute the certification on the JAC Invoice until the work is actually completed.
 If JAC receives a JAC Invoice that was executed prior to the date the vendor completed the service, then JAC will reject the JAC Invoice.